 For me, as a writer and a parent to three school-age children who are doing school at home, this has meant a shorter window for being able to write and a higher level of stress.
-I find when I am overwhelmed and stressed it is more difficult for me to concentrate leading to writer’s block.
+I find when I am overwhelmed and stressed it is difficult for me to concentrate, leading to writer’s block.

 “Start writing, no matter what.
-The water does not flow until the faucet has been turned on.”Louis L’amour
+The water does not flow until the faucet has been turned on.” — Louis L’amour

-You put down on paper everything that is floating around in your head from “to do lists”, unprocessed feeling, frustrations, random thoughts related to nothing, etc. She had only set a timer for two minutes because of the short time we had in her workshop, but they suggested doing this for ten to fifteen minutes before a writing session.
+You put down on paper everything that is floating around in your head from “to-do lists to”, unprocessed feelings, frustrations, random thoughts related to nothing, etc. She had only set a timer for two minutes because of the short amount of time we had in her workshop, however, it was suggested we do this for ten to fifteen minutes before a writing session.

-“You can’t think yourself out of a writing block; you have to write yourself out of a thinking block.”John Rogers
+“You can’t think yourself out of a writing block; you have to write yourself out of a thinking block.” — John Rogers

 I take a deep breath, set my timer, and just purge.
 When I am done, my mind is clear, and it is much easier to connect with my characters once again.

-Now, I am not saying this is a full proof way to always avoid writer’s block.
+Now, I am not saying this is a full-proof way to always avoid writer’s block.
 It is, however, one of the best ways I have found to deal with writer’s block.
 It is also effective at reducing my stress level.

 What do you do to fight writer’s block?
 I would love to hear your thoughts in the comments.